 From its inception, eCommerce won us over as a convenient means of purchasing at any time and from anywhere.
 It provided instant shopping gratification – or so it seemed – until we saw the estimated arrival date and either abandoned cart in favor of buying in-store, or we resignedly hit buy and waited for the item to arrive.
 Prescient eCommerce companies could see the breakdown in the convenience promise and started looking for ways to improve fulfillment using all channels and touchpoints in their arsenal.
 The ideal would be to provide a seamlessly positive omnichannel customer experience, from online to brick and mortar.
 But for most companies it took the advent of Covid-19 to make them take real action.

 It’s no question that the pandemic has forever changed online and offline commerce as we know it.
-Forrester predicts online retail will grow by 18.5% in North America this year, and Deloitte is predicting 25-35% growth over the holiday season alone.
+Forrester predicts online retail will grow by 18.5% in North America this year alone.
 Companies that aren’t offering flexible (and faster) omnichannel fulfillment options – such as in store and curbside pickup – are likely losing business right now and will continue to do so in the future.
-In fact, the latest National Retail Federation survey found that over 90% of customers appreciated the convenience of curbside pickup.
+In fact, fully half of consumers prefer curbside pickup because of it's convenience.
 Customers will continue to demand it long after we’ve seen the last of the pandemic.

 Omnichannel: It’s All About the Journey and the Destination